arturlicks/phpMussel/_docs/readme.en.md

 Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and NAME is the name to cite for that signature.

-####*ARCHIVE METADATA SIGNATURES*
-All archive metadata signatures follow the format:

-`NAME:FILESIZE:CRC32`

-Where NAME is the name to cite for that signature, FILESIZE is the total size (uncompressed) of a file contained within the archive and CRC32 is the CRC32 checksum of that contained file.

 ####*PE SECTIONAL SIGNATURES*
 All PE Sectional signatures follow the format: